It’s the new buzz word in health and nutrition but how many of us actually know what it is, what it does, and why it matters?

 For parents particularly of young children this may be important!

-Did you know that a baby’s microbiome may be affected by whether they were premature, vaginal or caesarean delivery and breastfed or bottle fed?
-The great news is that the use of probiotics and prebiotics may help support ‘good bacteria’ in our microbiome!
+Baby's microbiomes may be affected by all sorts of factors.
+The great news is that the use of probiotics and prebiotics may help support ‘good bacteria’ in our microbiome.

 Would you like to learn more about how probiotics may help your family?
 If so, you can find more information here.

-Or, learn more about Brauer Natural Medicine's Probiotic Powder range:
+Or, learn more about the Brauer Probiotic Powder range:

-*Always read the label, use only as directed.
-If symptoms persist, see your healthcare professional.
+Always read the label.
+Follow the directions for use.
+If symptoms persist, talk to your health professional.
 Vitamins can only be of assistance if dietary vitamin intake is inadequate.